phoenix-ru/fervid/README.md

 - Performance comparison.

 ## Is it correct?
 This project uses [Vue SFC playground](https://sfc.vuejs.org) as its reference to compare the output.
-As of April 2023, fervid is capable of producing the DEV code almost identical to the official compiler, except for:
+As of November 2023, fervid is capable of producing the DEV and PROD code almost identical to the official compiler, with some differences in:
-- [WIP] Context variables.
+- Context variables.
 This includes usages like `{{ foo + bar.buzz }}` or `<div v-if="isShown">`.
-  These usages require a JavaScript parser and transformer like SWC and support for them in fervid is currently ongoing.
+  These usages require a JavaScript parser and transformer like SWC and support for them in fervid is almost complete.
 - [WIP] Patch flags.
 These are used to help Vue runtime when diffing the VNodes.
 If a VNode only has one prop which is dynamic, and all the other props and text are static, this needs to be conveyed to Vue for fast updates.
 I am currently researching how they are originally implemented.

-To check correctness of fervid, you can compare the [run log](run.log) to the output of playground.
-For doing so, go to https://sfc.vuejs.org and paste in the contents of [crates/fervid/benches/fixtures/input.vue](crates/fervid/benches/fixtures/input.vue).
+To check correctness of fervid, you can compare the [playground output](https://phoenix-ru.github.io/fervid/) to the output of [official compiler](https://play.vuejs.org).

 Please note that "correctness" of output will depend on the version of Vue, as Vue team may change the output and/or behaviour of the compiler.
 This is a big challenge for fervid.